bigskysoftware/htmx/www/content/extensions/ws.md

 ### Testing with the Demo Server

 Htmx includes a demo WebSockets server written in Node.js that will help you to see WebSockets in action, and begin bootstrapping your own WebSockets code.
-It is located in the /test/ws-sse folder of the htmx distribution.
+It is located in the /test/ws-sse folder of the [`htmx-extensions`](https://github.com/bigskysoftware/htmx-extensions) repository.
 Look at /test/ws-sse/README.md for instructions on running and using the test server.

 ### Migrating from Previous Versions